-Mayor Balen’s anarchism: Stands above the law - Peoples' Review
+Mayor Balen’s Anarchism: Stands above the law - Peoples' Review

 Kathmandu, October 25: During public holidays, municipal staff do not work.
-Moreover, during the festivals, it is rare to see the municipality's staff working in the field.
-It is odd and inhumane to bulldoze a citizen’s residence by the Kathmandu Metropolitan City’s staffers during festival days.
+Moreover, during the festivals, it is rare to see the municipality staffers working in the field.
+It is an odd and inhumane to bulldoze a citizen’s residence by the Kathmandu Metropolis City’s staffers during festival days.

 The anarchist mayor of Kathmandu Metropolitan City, Balen Shah, deployed a team of workers and technicians to bulldoze the compound wall of respected industrialist and businessman Piyush Bahadur Amatya during the Tihar holidays.